Keeping your driving licence up to date

 Keeping your details correct

 Informing DVA of your changed details will ensure your records are up-to-date and all future driving licence reminders are sent to your correct address.
-Remember, if you permanently move to another country, you can’t register your new address on your Northern Ireland driving licence.
-You’ll need to contact the driving licence authority in your country of residence.
+If you permanently move to another country, you can’t register your new address on your Northern Ireland driving licence.
+You’ll need to contact the driving licence authority in your country of residence for information on exchanging.

 When changing your address you’ll need to: